-- 13. It is worth trying the loco under power gently to make sure everything revolves as is should, without things hitting parts they shouldn't. - 14.
+- 12. Push the cranks onto the axle ends, quartering is by eye, but there are only the two each side, making things a bit easier! - 13.
+It is worth trying the loco under power gently to make sure everything revolves as is should without things hitting parts they shouldn't. - 14.
 For once, the coupling rods need no modification at all, the holes being a good fit on the Gibson crankpin bushes. - 15.
-Use the long crankpin bushes, and shorten slightly, as the shorter bushes are just slightly too short. - 16.
+Use the short crankpin bushes on all four crankpins. - 16.
 Fit the rods over the Gibson crankpin bushes on one side of the chassis, place the correct coupling rod onto the bushed crankpins and retain with the crankpin nuts.
 You may wish to tighten these finally with fine nose pliers now, or later; but ensure you have firm hold of the crank so as any turning pressure from the pliers does not move the crank on the axle, thereby upsetting the quartering. - 17.
 Repeat the previous step for the opposite side of the chassis.